 Get a Letter?
 When it's your turn, Oregon Health Plan will send you a letter that tells you how to renew.
 If you receive a renewal notice, fill out the requested information and send it back as soon as possible.
 More about Oregon Health Plan renewals»

-Our application assisters can help you apply for health insurance at one of our clinics during walk-in hours.
+Our application assisters can help you apply for health insurance at an upcoming enrollment session, or at one of our clinics during walk-in hours.

 To apply, you will need: